Lanzhou New Area: History and geography

 On June 22, 2011, the first press conference was held by the Administration Council of Lanzhou New Area (ACLNA).
 The ACLNA issued the General Planning of Lanzhou New Area (2011-2030), confirming the objectives of LNA: Strong Industrial City, Ecological Green City, Multiple Lakes City, Modern New City.
 The ACLNA aims to achieve a GDP of 50 billion RMB, 100 billion RMB and 270 billion RMB by years 2015, 2020 and 2030 respectively in LNA.
 The objective rendered the economic and geographical scale of LNA to be equivalent to that of Lanzhou main city within 20 years.
 On August 20, 2012 Lanzhou New Area was approved by the State Council of China's Central Government as the fifth state-level new area.
 In order to construct the city, 6000 workers and more than 3000 excavators were brought in to flatten hundreds of mountain tops, thereby making land which could be built upon.

+Population

-The area was formerly described as a ghost town, as it still houses far from the anticipated population.
+The area was formerly described as a ghost town, and still houses far from the eventually envisioned population of one million.
 In 2017, city officials claimed that LNA has 150,000 residents plus 40,000 construction workers, though a journalist from The Guardian who visited the site suspected that these numbers were "wildly inflated" and asserted that large parts of the city remained vacant.
+Most other early residents were local villagers who were received an urban hukou in exchange for selling their land, and workers of factories that had been relocated to the new area.

 By 2018 the population had reached 250,000 people, which still made the area one of the least densely populated New Areas in China.
 Originally it was planned for the area to have 600,000 inhabitants by 2020.
 The actual population by November 2020 was 465,000.